Skip to main content

 To fetch a user’s position, balance, or yield:

 This endpoint provides all data needed for user-facing dashboards and reporting.
-See How to Check Open Positionsarrow-up-right for more details.
+See How to Check Open Positions for more details.

 Withdrawals follow the reverse flow:

-Sign and execute the transaction using the Earn Owner signer through Fireblocks.
+Sign and execute the transaction using the Vault Owner signer through Fireblocks.

 After the withdrawal completes, transfer funds from the smart wallet to the destination: